-In the decarbonization scenario, the electric vehicle ("EV", hereafter) target declared by the Japanese government is relatively higher than the global warming scenario, and it is expected that adoption costs associated with vehicles will increase as EV-related costs in accordance with this target, and that the costs associated with operating vehicles (equivalent to current fuel expenses) will decrease.
+In the decarbonization scenario, the electric vehicle (EV) target declared by the Japanese government is relatively higher than the global warming scenario, and it is expected that adoption costs associated with vehicles will increase as EV-related costs in accordance with this target.

 In addition, the use of non-EV vehicles that comply with the government targets is expected to decline.
 This risk can be minimized by replacing vehicles at an early stage, and we believe that this will enable us to maintain our competitiveness in the market while earning the trust of customers.

-For physical risks, natural disasters are expected to become more severe than they are now, but since the impact is expected to be lessened to a certain degree and measures are being implemented to minimize the risks compared with the global warming scenario, even if a disaster were to occur, it is assumed that the expected monetary impact from damages would be insignificant.
+For physical risks, abnormal weather is expected to become more severe than it is now, but since the impact is expected to be lessened to a certain degree and measures are being implemented to minimize the risks compared with the global warming scenario, even if a disaster were to occur, it is assumed that the expected monetary impact from damages would be insignificant.